Open-X-Humanoid/RoboMIND-Sim/README.md

     | TienKung_task_04 |TienKung2.0| Right arm pulls out the shelf, left arm puts the button on the shelf, right arm pushes the shelf back |<div style="width:100px">[115-places_switch_on_shelf](https://modelscope.cn/datasets/X-Humanoid/RoboMIND2.0-Tienkung-sim/tree/master/data/tienkung_sim/115-right_arm_pulls_out_storage_shelf_and_left_arm_places_switch_on_shelf_and_right_arm_closes_shelf/success_episodes)<dev>|![444](pictures/115-right_arm_pulls_out_storage_shelf_and_left_arm_places_switch_on_shelf_and_right_arm_closes_shelf.png)|

 #### Note
+  - The currently open-sourced sim hdf5 data was collected in IsaacSim 4.5, and the sim data collected in IsaacSim 5.1 will be open-sourced in the near future
   - Simulation run logs and evaluation results paths: `RoboMIND-Sim/logs`

   - Each task provides 50 scenarios, and each time the simulation is initiated, one will be randomly selected